IBM/protect-webapp-using-runtime-container-security/README.md

   #### 5.7 SQL injection

   Go to the `DVWA` application dashboard.
 Click on `SQL Injection` on the menu.
 In the `User ID` field enter the SQL - `SELECT * FROM USERS`.

   On the NeuVector Dashboard, select `Notifications` and click on `Security Events`.
-A violation can be seen for the command injection policy.
+A violation can be seen for the SQL injection policy.

    ![sqlinj](images/sqlinj.png)